 What is the easiest way to clean a shower stall?

 The easiest way to clean a shower stall is to prevent the buildup of dirt by rinsing the surfaces after each use.
-Wipe the doors, floor then air the bathroom.
-Using steam or hot water to rinse the surfaces after every use helps keep dirt to the minimal.
+Wipe the doors and the floor, then air the bathroom.
+Using steam or hot water to rinse the surfaces after every use helps keep dirt to a minimum.

 What is the best way to clean a fiberglass shower stall?

-The best way to clean a fiberglass shower stall is by sprinkling baking soda on the fiberglass shower stall then spraying white vinegar on it.
-Use a piece of cloth to gently clean the surface with the paste formed followed by rinsing with water.
+The best way to clean a fiberglass shower stall is by sprinkling baking soda and then spraying white vinegar.
+Use a piece of cloth to gently clean the surface with the paste formed, followed by rinsing with water.

 What is the best way to clean a shower?

 The best way to clean a shower is to combine rinsing after every use with weekly thorough cleaning.
-Rinsing after each use keeps the dirt to the minimum while the weekly washing removes any remaining dirt and kills off germs, mold and mildew.
+Rinsing after each use keeps the dirt to a minimum, while the weekly washing removes any remaining dirt and kills off germs, mold, and mildew.

 How do I get my shower white again?

-You can get your shower white again my mixing ½ cup of white vinegar, 4 tablespoons of baking soda and ½ cup of a kitchen cleaner like Blue Dawn then applying the mixture to the affected areas.
-Wait for 2 hours then wipe the surface.
-Clean a yellowed bathtub with salt and turpentine then rinse.
+You can get your shower white again by mixing ½ cup of white vinegar, 4 tablespoons of baking soda, and ½ cup of a kitchen cleaner like Blue Dawn, then applying the mixture to the affected areas.
+Wait for 2 hours, then wipe the surface.
+Clean a yellowed bathtub with salt and turpentine, then rinse.

 How do I get the grime off my shower?

-You can get grime off shower by spraying it with a mixture of 1 cup white vinegar, 1 cup water and 1 tablespoon dish detergent.
-Wait for 15 minutes then rinse with hot water then pat the shower dry.
+You can get grime off a shower by spraying it with a mixture of 1 cup white vinegar, 1 cup water, and 1 tablespoon dish detergent.
+Wait for 15 minutes, then rinse with hot water, then pat the shower dry.